 SECTION 4.9.(b) This section is effective retroactively to July 1, 2014.
-A person who paid sales and use tax for a return period ending prior to the date this section becomes law on an item exempt from sales and use tax pursuant to G.S.
+A person who paid sales and use tax on an item exempt from sales and use tax pursuant to

+G.S.
 105-164.13E, as enacted by this section, may apply to the Department of Revenue for a refund of any excess tax paid to the extent the refund is the result of the change in the law enacted by this section.
 A request for a refund must be made on or before October 1, 2018.
-Notwithstanding G.S.
-105-241.6, a request for a refund received after this date is barred and the provisions of G.S.
+A request for a refund received after this date is barred and the provisions of G.S.
 105-164.11 do not apply.